MicrosoftDocs/VBA-Docs/api/Office.Permission.RequestPermissionURL.md

 # Permission.RequestPermissionURL Property (Office)

-Gets or sets the file or Web site URL to visit or the e-mail address to contact for users who need additional permissions on the active document.
+Gets or sets the file or Web site URL to visit or the email address to contact for users who need additional permissions on the active document.
 Read/write.

 ## Syntax